EVENTS, CONFERENCES, WORKSHOPS, GUEST LECTURES, COLLABORATIONS

 YET ANOTHER CRISIS FOR EU RESEARCH(ERS)?

-The Graduate School is proud to host from 16 to 18 September 2020 its first online Doctoral Worshop.
-The three-day workshop will bring together PhD students and early-career researchers, to discuss the notion of CRISIS in the context of the EU research and the challenges and opportunities the current situation poses for their research.
+The Graduate School was proud to host from 16 to 18 September 2020 its first online Doctoral Worshop.
+The three-day workshop brought together PhD students and early-career researchers, to discuss the notion of CRISIS in the context of the EU research and the challenges and opportunities the current situation poses for their research.

 Summer Institute for Computational Social Science

 The Graduate School was proud to host a partner event for the Summer Institute in Computational Social Science with Princeton University.
 The two-week programme offered insights into a wide range of topics such as web scraping, collecting digital trace data, and automated text analysis.

 On 4 and 5 June, the Graduate School hosted a workshop concerning the question: How do asylum seekers select their destination countries (if at all) and how do they get there?
 Scholars who work on various current issues of asylum and migration research came together to discuss the topic from different perspectives.